 What is your political background?
 How did you come to join your political party and become an MP?

 I was an activist in the Democratic Party (DP) pre-94.
-And the reason why I belonged to the DP is because I'm liberal and the principles of the Party were what I aspired to most.
-I was just an activist.
-And then in 90s, I assisted during the first democratic elections and I enjoyed it and I got more and more involved.
+The reason why I joined to the DP is because I am liberal and the principles of the political party were what I aspired to most.
+At the time I was just an activist in the 90s, and I assisted during the first democratic elections.
+I enjoyed the process and this is when I got more and more involved.
 My branch suggested that I stand for Council election in 1995 with the first local government elections.
-I got elected and then in 1999, when it was the second general elections, I decided to stand in the Legislature and I got elected.
-In 2009, I stood for Parliament and this is the beginning of my third term and I'm enjoying it very much.
+I got elected and in 1999, when it was the second general elections, I decided to stand in the Legislature and I got elected.
+In 2009, I stood for Parliament and this is the beginning of my third term and I am enjoying it very much.

 What does your job as an MP entail?
 What do you enjoy about being an MP?